 This gathering, of insights and commitments, is an appropriate tribute to one of the most remarkable thinkers in North America today.
 The chapters in this book lay down the markers for the way beyond post Christendom.

 This fine book is grounded in a deep sense of the crisis of the church and the world as it confronts the legacy of Christendom’s colonialism and domination: of First Nations people, women, people of color, and the earth itself.
-By reminding readers of the powerful theological vision of Douglas John Hall, it invites us to a realistic hope that Christians might find a different way forward from the one that brought us to the dark times we are living in.
+By reminding readers of the powerful theological vision of John Douglas Hall, it invites us a realistic hope that Christians might find a different way forward from the one that brought us to the dark times we are living in.
 Readers new to Hall will find a profound and creative theological partner.
 Those familiar with his work will be inspired anew.

 Far more than a mere overview of Hall’s work, this book provides outstanding, insightful engagements with his lifetime of contributions.
 In particular, the deeply contextual theologies of each contributor mirror Hall’s own concern that the theology of the cross be clearly heard amid the still-colonialist cacophony that blares throughout the cultural airspace of the twenty-first century.
 The end of Christendom—long one of Hall’s theological keynotes—is powerfully exegeted here, not with anemic nostalgia or resentment, but with courage and hope.
 This is a must-read for anyone serious about decolonizing theology today.